andersrorvikknowit/dabs-with-python-ws/README.md

   89:       }
 ```

-This is because that catalog does not exist yet.
-We will use the catalog "knowit_dabs_python_ws" instead.
+This is because that catalog does not exist.
+We will use the catalog "knowit_dabs_python_ws" which has been created already, instead.
-Find the relevant file, and update the catalog name.
+Find the relevant file, and update the catalog name variable.

 <details>
   <summary>Show hint</summary>